harvestcore/upgote/doc/service_composition.md

 ![2](./azure/appservice/2.PNG)

-The only step needed is to set the `HCC_MONGO_URI` environment variable.
+The only step needed is to set the `MONGO_URI` environment variable.

 ![3](./azure/appservice/3.PNG)